-1 Programme Title Geography and Planning with Foundation Year 2 Programme Code TRPU99 3 JACS Code L700 4 Level of Study Undergraduate 5a Final Qualification Bachelor of Arts (BA) 5b QAA FHEQ Level Final Qualification at FHEQ Level 6 - this programme specification relates solely to the Foundation Year delivery at University of Sheffield Undergraduate Foundation Level 0 (broadly equivalent to FHEQ levels 2-3), which guarantees progression to University of Sheffield Undergraduate Level 1 (FHEQ Level 4) at a mark threshold of 60.
+Ľ, GNOSCERE 1 Programme Title BA History with Foundation Year 2 Programme Code HSTU99 3 JACS Code (if applicable) V101 4 Level of Study Undergraduate 5a Final Qualification Bachelor of Arts (BA) 5b QAA FHEQ Level Final Qualification at FHEQ Level 6 - this programme specification relates solely to the Foundation Year delivery at University of Sheffield Undergraduate Foundation Level 0 (broadly equivalent to FHEQ levels 2-3), which guarantees progression to University of Sheffield Undergraduate Level 1 (FHEQ Level 4) at a mark threshold of 60.
 6a Intermediate Qualification(s) Students who pass the Foundation Year at Level 0, but do not achieve the specified progression threshold of 60, will be entitled to the award of an Higher Education Achievement Record documenting and explaining their achievements on the Foundation Year.
 They would also be entitled to transfer onto any appropriate Certificate in Higher Education offered by the Institute for Lifelong Learning at the University of Sheffield.
 6b QAA FHEQ Level See above.
-7 Teaching Institution (if not Sheffield) Not applicable 8 Faculty Extra-Faculty Learning and Teaching Committee 9 Department Department for Lifelong Learning (DLL) 10 Other Departments involved in teaching the programme DLL will be responsible for delivery of all Foundation Year provision.
-The Department of Urban Studies and Planning is responsible for all higher levels of programme delivery and will also contribute to the delivery of an Extended Project module and the facilitation of departmental visits and student mentoring arrangements.
+7 Teaching Institution (if not Sheffield) Not applicable 8 Faculty Board for Extra-Faculty Provision 9 Department Institute for Lifelong Learning (TILL) 10 Other Departments involved in teaching the programme TILL will be responsible for delivery of all Foundation Year provision.
+The Department of History is responsible for all higher levels of programme delivery and will also contribute to the delivery of an Extended Project module and the facilitation of departmental visits and student mentoring arrangements.
 Students are also able to choose up to 20 credits from the MLTC Languages for All programme.
-11 Mode(s) of Attendance Full-time or Part-time at Foundation Level within DLL.
-Full-time at higher levels of study within Department of Urban Studies and Planning.
-12 Duration of the Programme One year full-time or two years part-time at Foundation Level, plus three years on full-time degree within Department of Urban Studies and Planning.
-For further details, see programme specifications for TRPU107 13 Accrediting Professional or Statutory Body None
+11 Mode(s) of Attendance Full-time or Part-time at Foundation Level within TILL.
+Full- time at higher levels of study within Department of History.
+12 Duration of the Programme One year full-time or two years part-time at Foundation Level, plus three years on full-time degree within the Department of History.
+For further details, see programme specifications for HSTU01.
+13 Accrediting Professional or Statutory Body None 14 Date of production/revision 7 April 2014